Ingredients:

 Put all of the sugar into the bowl of the mixer, and turn the mixer to medium high.
 Make sure it's not spitting sugar everywhere.
 Carefully add the flavoring a drop at a time while the mixer is running, being sure to land the flavoring into the sugar and not onto the side of the bowl.
 Give the mixer plenty of time to get it mixed in before adding the next drop.
 You'll want to stop the mixer and scrape the sides and bottom of the bowl every few drops.
 Follow suit with the food coloring.
 I found that a general ratio of 2:1 yellow to red works well.
 You'll want to dye the sugar much darker than you want the cotton candy to be, as the cotton candy is mostly air, and will ultimately make whatever color the sugar is become a vaguely pastel shade.

-As you can see, I missed a spot and had to take
+Make sure you get all the dye mixed in.
+As you can see, I missed a spot and had to take it back for more mixing. |

 Once the sugar is fully mixed (note that it will be kind of like castle sand in consistency), turn on the cotton candy machine, and let it come up to temperature.
 Then add the manufacturer-recommended amount of sugar to the extractor head.
 Mine is a smaller household cotton candy maker rather than an industrial one, so for me, the recommended amount was 1tbsp.